OBOAcademy/obook/docs/howto/team-open-science-mindset.md

 1. **Take ownership of our community ontologies**

-    - Ensure that you see your issues and Pull Requests through to the end
+    - Ensure that you see your issues and pull requests through to the end
-    - Feel empowered to nag reviewers or experts to help
+    - Feel empowered to nudge reviewers or experts to help

 Example: After waiting for the PR to be reviewed, Meghan kindly asked Nicole if she should find a different reviewer.